Champagne Guy de Chassey

 Rosé Dry

-Higher dosed rosé version with fruity bouquet, red fruits, fresh and gourmand.
+Higher-dosed rosé version with fruity bouquet, red fruits, fresh and gourmand.
 Perfect for desserts.
-Pinot Noir from old vines from Bouzy Grand Cru.
+Pinot Noir from old vines in Bouzy Grand Cru.

 70% Pinot Noir, 30% Chardonnay · Bouzy Grand Cru